na-na-hi/renget/archive/AdvancedCardWritingTricks.md

 Note also that since **lorebook entries are not inserted mid-generation**, what will happen is that **the character will first bring up the topic while lacking the information inside the lorebook entry, and only in the next message will they have that information in the prompt**.

+An example of character lorebook you can study is **[Narua](https://www.chub.ai/characters/knickknack/narua-b58d1ab0/main)**’s, which contains lore information triggered by keywords that are all present in the main defs, so the character will trigger the entries by herself.

 SillyTavern has interesting features unsupported on other frontends:

 - By making an entry "Constant" (blue circle) and setting a Trigger %, you can make the entry be inserted a certain % of the time.